Last updated on June 3rd, 2019 at 11:37 am

 What Are Stimulants?

-Stimulants are a category of drug that are used to aid individuals who suffer from cognitive disorders, weight issues, and sluggishness.
+Stimulants are a category of drug that aid individuals who suffer from cognitive disorders, weight issues, and sluggishness.
 Often referred to as ‘uppers’, stimulants are commonly associated with conditions like attention deficit hyperactivity disorder (ADHD).

 Common Stimulants Include: